-First of all, it’s worth mentioning that fraud is a concern of all digital advertising, not only programmatic.
+First of all, it’s worth mentioning that fraud is a concern for all digital advertising, not only programmatic.
 However, in comparison to direct-sold inventory, programmatic inventory especially the one that is sold in open marketplaces generally sees more ad fraud.
 This happens because open marketplaces rely heavily on intermediaries, which makes it easier for cybercriminals to get into the transaction chain and RTB ecosystem.

 Let’s have a closer look at what digital fraud actually is.
-In a nutshell, advertising fraud is all kind of illegal activity like creating fake domains, “ghost websites”, cookie stuffing, ad stacking, laundered ad impressions; using malicious bots to generate false impressions, pixel stuffing and so on.
+In a nutshell, advertising fraud includes all kinds of illegal activity like creating fake domains, “ghost websites”, cookie stuffing, ad stacking, laundered ad impressions; using malicious bots to generate false impressions, pixel stuffing and so on.
 Fraudsters obtain billions of media dollars in revenue from these illegal dealings.
 And in many cases, these “bad actors” get away unnoticed.